-We offer you the opportunity to analyse topics and concerns central to the functioning of the international system.
-Our emphasis on an interdisciplinary approach reflects the broadening nature of the subject beyond the confines of inter-state relationships.
+You will analyse topics central to the functioning of the international system and explore contemporary and historical approaches, focusing on country-specific, regional and international processes.
+Our emphasis on international studies invites an interdisciplinary approach and reflects the broadening nature of the subject beyond the confines of inter-state relationships.

 Always verify the dates on the programme website.

 You can choose to do this programme part-time or full-time.Full-time

 You only need to take one of these language tests:

 The IELTS – or the International English Language Test System – tests your English-language abilities (writing, listening, speaking, and reading) on a scale of 1.00–9.00.
 The minimum IELTS score requirement refers to which Overall Band Score you received, which is your combined average score.
 Read more about IELTS.Book IELTS

 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more

 The CAE test – or the Cambridge Advanced English – is an exam for applicants who wish to get a Certificate in Advanced English.
 To receive the Advanced certificate, test-takers must score between 142 and 210 on the Cambridge English: Advanced test.
 Read more about CAE.

 Note: degree programmes and applications may require a more specific minimum score for admission.

 Minimum required score: